Aramac

 Life in Aramac centres on the pastoral industry, with vast cattle and sheep stations surrounding the town.
 The town features the Thomson Development Museum — commonly known as the Mary Grigor Centre — which celebrates the region's history and the famous bush poet Robert Service's connection to the area.
 The Aramac Travellers Rest caravan park and a small selection of local businesses cater to both residents and outback travellers.
 The community is resilient and proud of its heritage, with facilities including a school, pub, and local store serving the widely dispersed rural population.

-Aramac falls under postcode 4726 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gregory electorate.
+Aramac falls under postcode 4726 and is governed by the Barcaldine Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Gregory electorate.

 📍 Location